-As the lightest plane on the list, it should be easy to work with for long periods, but might need a bit more of steady hand to keep things smooth.
-Overall, this is the best hand planer for beginners or for rough work on a budget.
+As the lightest wood planer on the list, it should be easy to work with for long periods, but might need a bit more of steady hand to keep things smooth.
+Overall, this is the best wood planer for beginners or for rough work on a budget.

-The best hand held planer like like Stanley’s No. 4 bench plane has a cast iron body, for strength and weight.
-The heavier the plane, usually the smoother the action.
+The best wood planer like Stanley’s No. 4 bench plane has a cast iron body, for strength and weight.
+The heavier the wood plane, the smoother the action.
 It might take more effort, but the results will speak for themselves.

 The choice between hard wood handles, cherry wood in the case of the Stanley SweetHeart range, or ABS plastic in some of its rivals, is a personal choice and down to the user to decide.

 Types of Plane

 The jack as in the Irwin Record Jack Plane is what it sounds like, a “jack of all trades” wood plane.
 This is the best wood plane when you need to cut with or across the grain, or carry out just about any smoothing task that a hand plane does so well.

 A smoothing plane like Draper’s D206 Hobbyist Plane is the last one you’ll use on a woodworking project.
 Usually designed with a low angle, it works to finish off the job with a silky appearance that surpasses sandpaper.

 Rebate planes like the Faithfull No.10 are used when you need the cutting iron to stretch across the width of the sole.
 It’s used to cut a rabbet or clean up wood for joinery.